 Our key focus is on continuing to make a real impact and improve the daily quality of life for the food allergy community.
 Check out a few of our current advocacy initiatives below.

 National Food Allergy Action Plan

 We are committed to advocating towards making food allergy a health priority in Canada.
-On May 28, 2019, we, along with the Canadian Society of Allergy and Clinical Immunology (CSACI) will be presenting our National Food Allergy Action Plan at Parliament Hill as a part of our advocacy day with government.
+On May 28, 2019, we, along with the Canadian Society of Allergy and Clinical Immunology (CSACI) presented our National Food Allergy Action Plan at Parliament Hill as a part of our advocacy day with government.

 Our action plan is intended to set the framework to guide future actions for improving the quality of life for Canadians with food allergy and reducing the impact of this medical condition.
 Specifically, it focuses on greater support in the areas of prevention, management, treatment, and broad-based community support of food allergy.

 Visit our advocacy in action page to find out how you can get involved!